hereticerik/java-discord-bot/README.md

 1.)
 Create a Discord bot and get its token from the Discord Developer Portal.<br>
 2.)
 Make sure you have Java and the JDA library installed on your machine.<br>
 3.)
 Copy the code of the bot and save it to a file named "MyBot.java".<br>
 4.)
-Edit the code and replace "your-bot-token-here" with your bot's token, and "your-openweathermap-api-key-here" with your OpenWeatherMap API key.<br>
+Edit the code and replace "your-bot-token-here" with your bot's token, and "YOUR_API_KEY_HERE" with your OpenWeatherMap API key.<br>
 5.)
 Open a command prompt or terminal and navigate to the directory where you saved the "MyBot.java" file.<br>
 6.)
 Compile the bot by running the command "javac -cp ".;path/to/jda.jar" MyBot.java" (replace "path/to/jda.jar" with the path to the JDA library on your machine).<br>
 7.)
 Run the bot by running the command "java -cp ".;path/to/jda.jar" MyBot" (again, replace "path/to/jda.jar" with the path to the JDA library on your machine).<br>